8 years 3 months

 6. You have a new family member!

-The adoption fee shown on each listing mainly covers the cost of the vetwork needed before adoption & it allows rescue continuity.
+The adoption fee shown on each listing partially covers the cost of the vetwork needed before adoption & it allows rescue continuity.
 It is seriously much cheaper to adopt from a rescue than to get a "Free to good home" & organise all the vetwork yourself.

 Once it's been decided that you will trial your possible family member, you will complete the adoption form, pay the fee & take him/her home to see for sure that the fit is right.
 The settling in process can take some time or it may be almost instant.
 If after a while (around 2 weeks) it becomes apparant that the chemistry just isn't there, the animal can be returned for a full refund.
 Please be aware that this is not a failure for either you or the adoptee.
 It simply didn't work & there is no blame.